kuraishinju/kuraishinju/README.md

-- 🔭 I'm trying to specialize as a ML engineer
+- 🔭 Specializing as a ML engineer